qiliang28-dev/Research-on-PVA/README.md

     m: embeded dimension and its default value is 3.
     r_coe: scaled-coefficient of stand deviation.
     ```
 2. The features extracted from the raw data were saved in the directory ./features/ after the procedure above.

+*Pay attention to the file .gitkeep listed in directories ./raw_data/original_data3/, which is so useless for the work
+above that the user ought to delete it.*

 ### Model training
 1. Please turn on the file ./models/models.py and concentrate your eyes on the entrance of the main function.
 There are
     also two parts in it.
 The first part is related to the traditional machine learning methods including Random Forest,